Jews of color

-Jews of color (or Jews of colour) is a neologism, primarily used in North America, that describes Jews from diverse racial and ethnic backgrounds, whether biracial, adopted, Jews by choice, or part of other national or geographic populations (or a combination of these).
+Jews of color (or Jews of colour) is a neologism, primarily used in North America, that describes Jews from non-white racial and ethnic backgrounds, whether mixed-race, adopted, Jews by conversion, or part of national or geographic populations (or a combination of these) that are non-white.
 It is often used to identify Jews who are racially non-white, whose family origins are originally in African, Asian or Latin American countries, and to acknowledge a common experience for Jews who belong to racial, national, or geographic groups beyond white and Ashkenazi.

 The term has been used in discourse about Ashkenormativity, white Jews, and by extension white privilege, as well as racism in Jewish communities, Jewish visibility, Judaism as an ethnicity, and the question of who is a Jew.
 While there is consensus that this demographic group exists, there is debate over the exact definition or the use of this specific term.

-Origin of term
+Origin of the term

 Jews who are also people of color have existed for a long time, but the concept of a Jew of color as an identity came about in recent history.
-The term comes from a melding of the terms Jew and person of color, and refers to people who identify as both (sometimes in addition to other identities).
-The related term "JOCISM" is occasionally used, standing for Jews of Color, Indigenous, Sephardi, and Mizrahi.
+The term comes from a melding of the terms Jew and person of color, and it refers to people who identify as both (sometimes in addition to other identities).
+The related term "JOCISM" is occasionally used, standing for Jews of Color, Indigenous, and Mizrahim.

-The Jewish diaspora contains Jews of a wide range of ethnicities, and branches out with groups like Sephardi and Mizrahi.
+The Jewish diaspora contains Jews of a wide range of ethnicities, and it branches out into groups like Sephardim and Mizrahi.
 However, according to Jews of Color: Experiences of Inclusion and Exclusion, "Jewish identity has largely been dominated and defined by Ashkenazi Jews and their heritage, whose lineage can be traced back to Eastern and Central Europe".
-However, Sephardi and Mizrahi Jews are not always considered Jews of color and may or may not self-identify as Jews of color.
+Sephardi and Mizrahi Jews are not always considered Jews of color, and may or may not self-identify as Jews of color.
 Jews of Middle Eastern and North African descent are classified as "white" by the United States census.
 Syrian-American Jews are classified as white by the US census and most self-identify as white, Middle Eastern, and/or otherwise non-white, but rarely identify as Jews of color.
 Hispanic and Latino American Jews, particularly Hispanic and Latino Ashkenazim, often identify as white rather than as Jews of color, and some Jews with roots in Latin America may not identify as "Hispanic" or "Latino" at all.
 Sephardi Jews of European descent, such as the Spanish and Portuguese Jews, are not considered Jews of color.
 Many Ashkenazi Jews in the United States are Jews of color.
 The majority of African-American Jews are Ashkenazi.
 Many Asian-American Jews are also Ashkenazi.